-Main Components of the Oracle JVM
+Main Components of Oracle JVM

-This section briefly describes the main components of the Oracle JVM and some of the facilities they provide.
+This section briefly describes the main components of Oracle JVM and some of the facilities they provide.

-The Oracle JVM is a complete, Java2-compliant environment for running Java applications.
+Oracle JVM is a complete, Java2-compliant environment for running Java applications.
 It runs in the same process space and address space as the database kernel by sharing its memory heaps and directly accessing its relational data.
 This design optimizes memory use and increases throughput.

-The Oracle JVM provides a run-time environment for Java objects.
+Oracle IVM provides a run-time environment for Java objects.
 It fully supports Java data structures, method dispatch, exception handling, and language-level threads.
 It also supports all the core Java class libraries, including java.lang, java.io, java.net, java.math, and java.util.

-Figure 1-8 shows the main components of the Oracle JVM.
+Figure 1-8 shows the main components of Oracle IVM.

-Figure 1-8 Main Components of the Oracle JVM
+Figure 1-8 Main Components of Oracle JVM

-The Oracle JVM embeds the standard Java namespace in the database schemas.
-This feature lets Java programs access Java objects stored in the Oracle Database and application servers across the enterprise.
+Oracle JVM embeds the standard Java namespace in the database schemas.
+This feature lets Java programs access Java objects stored in Oracle Database and application servers across the enterprise.

-In addition, the Oracle JVM is tightly integrated with the scalable, shared memory architecture of the database.
+In addition, Oracle JVM is tightly integrated with the scalable, shared memory architecture of the database.
 Java programs use call, session, and object lifetimes efficiently without user intervention.
-As a result, the Oracle JVM and middle-tier Java business objects can be scaled, even when they have session-long state.
+As a result, Oracle JVM and middle-tier Java business objects can be scaled, even when they have session-long state.

-The following sections provide an overview of some of the components of the Oracle JVM and the JDBC driver and the SQLJ translator:
+The following sections provide an overview of some of the components of Oracle JVM and the JDBC driver and the SQLJ translator:

 - Library Manager

 - Compiler

 - Interpreter

 - Class Loader

 - Verifier

 - Server-Side JDBC Internal Driver

 - Server-Side SQLJ Translator

+- System Classes

-See Also: "Automated Storage Management With Garbage Collection" on page 1-10 and "Performance" on page 1-12
+See Also: "Automated Storage Management With Garbage Collection" on page 1-10 and "Performance of Oracle JVM" on page 1-12